Skip to main contentSkip to docs navigation

 With value display

-For enhanced usability, consider pairing range inputs with value displays that update dynamically.
-This helps users understand the exact value they're selecting.
+Pair range inputs with a value display that updates dynamically so users can see the exact value they're selecting.

 22